gptshubham595/COOJA_WINDOWS/README.md

 # COOJA_WINDOWS
-COPY from ORIGINAL https://github.com/contiki-os/contiki for LINUX
+COPY from ORIGINAL and ALL CREDITS TO : https://github.com/contiki-os/contiki for LINUX

 After tiring efforts to install this I tried to get it on windows successfully!!
 DO STAR IT!!